romarioj2h/top40ukgenerator/README.md

   - If playlistId is not provided so we can create a new one
 - Improve code organization
 - Search for official video
-- being able to especify a date to search in Official Singles Chart Top 40
+- Being able to especify a date to search in Official Singles Chart Top 40
+- Improve readme